 This document provides general information only and may be subject to change at any time.

-The Commonwealth Government, the Northern Territory Government, Energy Resources of Australia Ltd (ERA) and the Mirarr Traditional Owners represented by Gundjeihmi Aboriginal Corporation (GAC) are committed to Jabiru having a future beyond mining.
-These four parties have signed a Memorandum of Understanding (MoU) to provide certainty for residents, businesses and the tourism industry.
-The four MoU Parties are working together reposition Jabiru as a sustainable tourism and regional services hub.
-This will include the continuation of government and community services for the West Arnhem region, encouraging more people to visit Kakadu National Park and exploring new opportunities for Bininj to participate in tourism, education and economic growth.
+The Commonwealth Government, the Northern Territory Government, Energy Resources of Australia Ltd (ERA) and the Mirarr Traditional Owners represented by Gundjeihmi Aboriginal Corporation (GAC) have entered into a Memorandum of Understanding (MOU) on the future of Jabiru Township.
+The four parties are working together to reposition Jabiru as a sustainable tourism and regional services hub.

-The Jabiru Footprint is a visual representation of the Jabiru Masterplan (refer Q5).
+The Jabiru Footprint is a visual representation of the Jabiru Masterplan (refer Q7).

-- A World Heritage Interpretative and Visitors Centre to be a more accessible headquarters and to showcase the Park’s natural and cultural values;
+- A World Heritage Interpretative Centre to showcase the Park’s natural and cultural values

-The Jabiru Business Case included a visual representation of proposed developments in the Jabiru Footprint aerial image (refer Q5).
+The Jabiru Business Case includes a visual representation of proposed developments in the Jabiru Footprint aerial image (refer Q7).

 The Jabiru Footprint aerial image is a visual representation of how the repurposed and redeveloped Jabiru could look as the new regional centre for Kakadu National Park tourism and government services.